pm-ten/pm-ten.github.io/_news/en/findus-fishing-for-litter.md

 ---
 key: news-findus-fishing-for-litter
 title: Findus - Fishing for Litter (with Ogyre)
-abstract: "The scientific contribution of PM_TEN to the Fishing for Litter campaigns created by Findus with the collaboration of Ogyre and all fishermen."
+abstract: "The classification study of the waste collected by the fishermen of Santa Margherita Ligure continues, in collaboration with Ogyre and Findus."
-date: 2023-05-01
+date: 2023-05-02
-image: media/news/generic.jpg
+image: media/news/findus-fishing-for-litter.jpg
 ---

 An innovative project which takes care of the environment in line with the principles of the circular economy.